Skip to content

 Some tips for cutting doll hair in this style and format is to do it very generally.
 It’s kind of like a mix between clay and normal hair, since it’s difficult to cut individual “strands”, since it’s just a little wisp of fluff.
 It’s hard to explain it accurately enough since there’s so many styles and cuts you can do with a full head of hair, but the gist of it is: use the heck out of your brush.
 It can almost erase bad cuts, as long as you brush the spot of a mess like you’re having a seizure.

-When I start styling a doll’s hair, I begin with brushing their hair which gives them a very Draco Malfoy look.
+When I start styling a doll’s hair, I begin with brushing the strands of hair, because it looks like a lot of individual locks right after you finish rooting all of the hair, which gives them a very Draco Malfoy look.

 When giving them a part, I split the hair where the desired part area is (which is in the middle for this example)(and I know it looks bad right now but trust me).